wrapl/minilang/docs/library/xml.rst

 :mini:`meth xml::filter(Tag: string, Attr₁ is Value₁, ...): xml::filter`
    Returns an XML filter that checks if a node has tag :mini:`Tag` and attributes :mini:`Attrᵢ = Valueᵢ`.

+:mini:`type xml::parser < stream`
+   A callback based streaming XML parser.

+:mini:`fun xml::parser(Callback: any): xml::parser`
+   Returns a new parser that calls :mini:`Callback(Xml)` each time a complete XML document is parsed.

 :mini:`meth (Sequence: xml::sequence) / (Args: any, ...): sequence`